 Yet the lack of representation is a serious form of racism that is too often overlooked.
 Yet when white actors replace those of other races this can be seen as a form of cultural imperialism or a form of artistic ethnic cleansing, and against the principle of embracing diversity and equality.

 Yet following the outcry on the release of recent films many Hollywood studios have taken the complaints seriously and are taking steps to avoid this in future, particularly with the growing importance of China as the world's largest film-viewing economy.

 It's a Small World After All

 Globalisation in all its forms continues to bring people all around the world closer together, allowing the sharing of ideas and making it increasingly difficult to separate one nation's culture from another.
 Hollywood and Japan are already beginning to merge, with Japanese company Sony owning American Hollywood studio Columbia Pictures since 1989.
 Japanese animated films have often had the world's largest animated film box office gross of the year9.
 Another symbolic step in the meeting of East and West can be seen when that most Japanese of animation studios, Studio Ghibli, co-produced their 22nd film, The Red Turtle with German animation studio Wild Bunch and directed by Dutch director Michaël Dudok de Wit.
-Similarly, in Disney's Big Hero 6 (2014), which is set in San Fransokyo, a city combining both San Francisco and Tokyo with both American and Japanese characters.
+Similarly there is increasing demand for western film series to include Anime entries, including Highlander: The Search for Vengeance (2007) and Batman Nina (2018), while American streaming service Netflix commissions multiple anime shows.
+In Disney's Big Hero 6 (2014), which is set in San Fransokyo, a city combining both San Francisco and Tokyo with both American and Japanese characters.